 Have you ever looked around at people whilst using public transport?
-It doesn’t matter where you turn, but you will either see someone reading a newspaper, listening to his mp3 player, filling out a crossword, or playing a game on his phone – almost everyone is doing something!
+It doesn’t matter where you turn, but you will either see someone reading a newspaper, listening to his mp3 player, filling out a crossword, or playing a game, such as tridewi, on his phone – almost everyone is doing something!

 We’ve all complained and continue to complain of a shortage of Baraka (blessing) inthe hours of the day, of cramped schedules, of family commitments and other things when justifying our lack of productivity.
 The slack times – the time interval between any two activities – do form a generous portion of your day when calculated!
 Try thinking of all the time spent sitting on the train, walking to the bus stop, waiting between classes, waiting for the kettle to boil, and so on and so forth.

 Let’s extract lessons from the examples of our past…

 Al-Hasan al-Basri says: “I have encountered people who were more stingy with regards to their time than they were with their dirhams!”

 AlKhateeb al-Baghdaadi, when walking the streets, would always be seen carrying a book and reading it.

 Ibn Al-Qayyim says: “I know someone whom, when he’d become ill, he’d place the book next to his head, and whenever he’d regain consciousness from his fevering, he’d pick up the book and read.
 But when he feels that he is about to lose consciousness, he’d put it down”

 Saleem al-Raazi once returned back to his house and upon arrival he said: “I recited a whole chapter from the Qur’an on the way.”

 Dear reader, now it’s your turn.